maojinyuan/jxm_simulab/lib/molgen/README.md

 # Checklist
 + A python version of [molgen] package for building initial configuration of MD simulations, not finished yet.
-+ The C++ version with API written in python can be found in GALAMOST developed maintained by ZYL.
++ The C++ version with API written in python can be found in GALAMOST, which is developed and maintained by ZYL.